 Sending Submittal Emails

-There are three ways you can send a submittal email
+There are multiple ways you can send a submittal email:

 1. When on the dashboard for a Job, select the candidate you want to submit (either click-and-drag or ctrl-click to select multiple), then click Selected Contacts in the menu and choose Submit.